marcin-niewczas/MyShop-Angular-Client/README.md

 3. [Getting Started](#getting-started)

 ## About this Project
-The main goal of **myShop Angular Client** project was to learn how to create modern, reactive, responsive Single Web Application, which can communicate with an **[external REST API](https://github.com/marcin-niewczas/MyShop-API)**.
+The main goal of **myShop Angular Client** project was to learn how to create modern, reactive, responsive Single Web Application, which can communicate with a **[myShop API](https://github.com/marcin-niewczas/MyShop-API)**.

 ### The application covers the following topics:
 - Angular Router